Simplex, Duplex, Offset and Split

 Simplex – In the amateur radio context, simplex operation means the radio stations are communicating with each other directly, on the same frequency.
 Both stations take turns transmitting and receiving on the same frequency with no repeater or other device in between.

 Duplex – Duplex operation means that a radio station transmits on one frequency and receives on a different frequency.

 Full Duplex – Operating duplex with the ability to transmit and receive simultaneously.

-Half Duplex – Operating duplex but having to switch between transmit and receive (no simultaneous transmit and receive capability)
+Half Duplex – Operating duplex, but having to switch between transmit and receive (no simultaneous transmit and receive capability)

 Very often simplex and duplex operation are associated with FM on the VHF and UHF bands.
 If you are talking to another ham directly, on one frequency, with no repeater involved, that is simplex operation.

 FM repeater operation uses two frequencies: the repeater receive frequency and the repeater transmit frequency.
 The repeater’s job is to take the signal it hears on its receiver and retransmit it on the transmit frequency.
-See this article for more information on how repeaters work.
 Repeaters operate in full duplex mode, because they receive and transmit at the same time.
 The repeater user is usually operating in half duplex, using two frequencies but switching between transmit and receive.
 Some FM ham radio gear can operate in full duplex mode (usually employing two different ham bands) but most equipment is half duplex only.